 Note: Direct administrative funds are capped at 2%.
+A validation error will be triggered if this amount is exceeded.

 Section E. Effectiveness (all districts)

 E.1.
 Describe the process and data that the district uses for annually reviewing and evaluating the effectiveness in meeting the objectives/outcomes of the activities above and revising the activities to be provided as necessary based on the results of the evaluation.
 [Section 4106(e)(1)(E)]